ThinFilmsYT/CrystalLatticeto3DPrint/README.md

 # CrystalLatticeto3DPrint
 This repository is meant to be an open source and approachable way to 3D print a model of any crystal lattice.
 The project is designed to be a resource for teachers, hobbyists, and nerds to print and then investigate a 3D structure in a uniquely enriching way.

-Spefically, this software takes a CIF (Crystallographic Information File) file and generate a STL file that can be printed and then assembled.
+Specifically, this software takes a CIF (Crystallographic Information File) file and generate a STL file that can be printed and then assembled.

 ## Step 1: Download CIF Online
 There are many online resources where CIF files can be downloaded.